Tea House Theatre

 We aim to meet six times a year for debates on current or philosophical issues.

 The name "Agora" comes from the ancient Greek word for the marketplace and town square where debates were held.
-A debate is an expression of the marketplace of ideas, and as we believe in the free trade of ideas, the name Agora Debate Club perfectly expresses what we are all about.
+A debate is an expression of the marketplace of ideas, and as we believe in the free trade of ideas, the name Agora Debate Club London perfectly expresses what we are all about.

 Agora’s logo has three pillars, each representing one of the basic values the club is based on: Reason, Logic and Free Speech.